-If you have special requirements you must contact the University's Disability service at the Student Guidance Centre.
+If you have long-term special requirements for study or assessment you must be assessed by the University's Disability service at the Student Guidance Centre.
 They will assess your needs and let the School know what is required.
-The School's Disability Officer will act on this information to ensure the School meets these requirements.
+The School's Disability Officer will act on this information to ensure the School meets the Disability Service's assessment of your needs.
 It is YOUR responsibility to inform us if you wish to have any special needs taken into consideration.
+To access this service, you should contact the School's Disability Officer in the first instance (see p.42).
+You should note that the School cannot make retrospective considerations for assessments that have already been completed, so it is important to register as soon as possible with Disability Services.